 Instructions

 - Lightly grease the cake pan with oil.
 Transfer all the ingredients from the wok to the cake pan.
-Use a spatula to smooth out the top of the turnip cake.
+Use a flexible spatula to smooth out the top of the turnip cake.

 - Wash the wok.
-Cover the wok with about 2 inches of water and bring it to boil.
-Place the steaming rack in the center of the wok.
-Make sure that the water level is just below the top of the steaming rack.
-Then, carefully place the turnip cake on top of the steaming rack.
-Cover the wok and cook for 28 to 30 minutes.
+Place a steaming rack in the center of the wok and fill it with enough water so that the water level is just below the top of the steaming rack.
+Bring the water to boil.

 Notes